siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_real-time-monitoring.md

 -	Administrator rights / Run as Administrator
 -	Python & any IDE (e.g. Jupyter / Visual Studio) installed (for uncompiled code)
 -	Optional: Larson Davis Official SDK
+-	For safety, close debug and output files before using this software, and do not open them during monitoring to prevent data loss

 # Current Features:
 -	GitHub Version Control (along with this documentation)